There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

 While there is no scientific proof to validate this claim, a number of people have experienced body acne as a result of using fabric softener.
 Even some doctors have experienced body acne after using fabric softener on their clothes.

 The waxy softening agent in liquid fabric softener effectively clogs your pores.
-It appears to only be a problem with those that are super-sensitive.

 The takeaways: